 I imagined a staff of scientists bringing their mice experiments into a conduct show.

-I sincerely detest what I am saying, but the verity that you have Arabs, coming and make a representation for researches that they did about their own cases within their societies and correspond to it in Hebrew before mostly Arabic speaking audience was more than upsetting.
+I sincerely detest what I am saying, but the verify that you have Arabs, coming and make a representation for researchers that they did about their cases within their societies and correspond to it in Hebrew before mostly Arabic speaking audience was more than upsetting.

-These people came with serious study about the status of education and the obstacles for better leadership inside the Arab communities.
+These people came with a serious study of the status of education and the obstacles for better leadership inside the Arab communities.

-I am someone who really believes in mutual assistance between Israelis and Palestinians on diverse levels in order to attain a just solution at the end; But as I grew up hearing the word normalization and attacking it without understanding what it meant, and each day I get involved with Israeli Palestinian (a word I shouldn’t be using, ARABS) forums I come to a closer perceptive of the danger of the word normalization in our case.
+I am someone who actually believes in mutual assistance between Israelis and Palestinians on diverse levels in order to attain a just solution at the end; But as I grew up hearing the word normalization and attacking it without understanding what it meant, and each day I get involved with Israeli-Palestinian (a word I shouldn’t be using, ARABS) forums I come to a closer perceptive of the danger of the word normalization in our case.

 I don’t know what the word that suits what I deem is, but it is positioned there close to those thin lines between normalization and demoralization.

 I believe if any decent Israeli institute exists, it would at least help mobilize the Arabic as a mother language for these people.

 Another thing I realized while I was sometimes listening to what these intellectual representing, something I always thought that I was making up, and somehow, I always thought who I am to believe that this way, I have no knowledge or experience in the political indulgence, and my theories come from very personal things that I aged in my life ever since I was a child.